 If a student has a life threatening food allergy please notify the school, teachers and school nurse.
-Students with known allergic reactions to food, insect stings and/or other life threatening allergens need to have: Emergency information up to date, doctor's written documentation, instructions, and a Food Allergy Action Plan.
+Students with known allergic reactions to food, insect stings and/or other life threatening allergies need to have: Emergency information up to date, doctor's written documentation, instructions, and a Food Allergy Action Plan.
 Parents should make sure that the student has their EPI-PEN with them at school.

-GUIDANCE SERVICES
+COUNSELING SERVICES

-The Guidance Department seeks to help all students in making decisions concerning your educational and career plans.
-We will help you to better understand yourself as well as your interests, aptitudes, and abilities so that you can choose a program of study which will prepare you for either work or college.
+The Counseling Department seeks to help all students in making decisions concerning your educational and career plans.
+They will help you to better understand yourself as well as your interests, aptitudes, and abilities so that you can choose a program of study which will prepare you for either work or college.

-The Guidance Department is always available for any other problems or concerns you may have.
+The Counseling Department is also always available for any other problems or concerns you may have.